 Indirect vs. Direct Output Pressure

-Pneumatic Temperature Controllers use both indirect and direct output pressure during operation.
+Pneumatic Temperature Controllers can be configured for either indirect or direct output pressure during operation.

-Then the output pressure decreases, causing the intended pilot or control valve action.
+- This decreases the output pressure, and the pilot or control valve respond accordingly.